 The designs used by houseofnames previous to 2012 can be considered the most-reliable for making family links, and we have got to assume that the heraldry people, in efforts to counter my work (and that of others who may join / continue my work) are now willing to show designs no longer reflecting official family links.
 However, I have noted that design changes tend to maintain true to known / expected family links of one surname or another.
 That is, if a previous design of surname A was shown also by surname B, a new design shown for surname A will be found used by surname C, but then both B and C were related (or merged by marriage) to A at some point in history...so that all three surnames using the same design is appropriate.

 This page does not speak to all the changes I've seen (nor to changes I've not yet seen), but only those I was able to recall, and others I recorded.
-Here are Coats with symbols changed minimally, as if to defy explanation:
+Here are Coats (alphabetical order) with symbols changed minimally, as if to defy explanation from the viewpoint of the masses not knowing that heraldry has been tight, rigorous and specific codework:

 The French House Coat changed from a green-on-white leaf, of a design used previously by Hazels, and still used by Tecks/Tess', to a different leaf design used now (early 2013) in a changed Hazel Coat.
 The design changes in both surnames at the same general time tend to prove that "House" and its variations are versions of "Hazel" and its variations.
 Surnames can change that much over time.
 The House leaves are now described as a "cabbage leaves" while Hazels call it theirs "hazel slips."
 To verify, go to the webpage below, and enter "Hazel" or "La House" in the search box.